$5 million reasons to site your engineering firm in Greater Wichita

 High Performance Incentive Program

-Companies may be eligible for a Kansas Income Tax Credit equal to 10% of eligible capital investment that exceeds $50,000.
-This credit has a 10-year carry-forward provision and may offset 100% of a firm's annual tax obligation.
-There is also a sales tax exemption similar in scope to the Enterprise Zone sales tax exemption.
+Companies may be eligible for a Kansas Income Tax Credit equal to 10% of eligible capital investment that exceeds $1 Million.
+This credit has a 16-year carry-forward provision and may offset 100% of a firm's annual tax obligation.
 The company must:

 - Pay above average wages for the industry.